ssenmosip/mosip-temp-documentation/MOSIP-Configuration-Server.md

 `#post /actuator/refresh endpoint can be called for the client microservices`<br/>
 `#to update the configuration`<br/>
 `management.endpoints.web.exposure.include=refresh`<br/>
-3. Once the setup is done, the properties can be used in same way in application as local properties file for properties file and yaml file.
-Lets assume I have a key in my properties file, we can get the value as follows:
+3. Once the setup is done, the microservice/application will be able to fetch the properties from config server.
+For Example:

 `/** `<br/>
  `* `<br/>